Search RHCG Website

 Donors:

-Donating your breastmilk is one of the most precious gifts that you can offer.
 Donated breastmilk helps to save the lives of premature and sick babies whose mothers are unable, for many reasons, to provide them with sufficient breastmilk of their own.
 If you have breast milk that is surplus to your own baby’s needs, you may be able to donate it.
 We don’t have a limit on how old your baby is when you donate.
 We can also take stored milk that is less than 90 days old.

 We provide everything you need for this and bottles and labels for freezing your milk at home.
-If you already have a stock of milk in breastmilk bags, your milk bank may accept this, although the fat in the milk is not released from breastmilk bags as well as it is from milk bank bottles.
+If you already have a stock of milk in breastmilk bags, the milk bank may accept this, although the fat in the milk is not released from breastmilk bags as well as it is from milk bank bottles.
 Premature babies rely on high-fat milk to grow, and the bottles milk banks use are designed to increase the available fat as much as possible.

 You can find out more at the NHSGGC Milk Bank Scotland Donor page.
 We will also arrange collection of your frozen milk by our Glasgow Children’s Hospital Charity Volunteers.